-My thanks and appreciation to,my supervisor Asst.Prof.Dr.Re atVolkanGünel, head of the International Law Program.
-I thank him for his contribution and his good-natured support.
+Special thanks and appreciation to my supervisor, Asst.Prof.Dr.Re atVolkanGünel, head of the International Law Programme for all his contribution, support, and invaluable comments.

 I must acknowledge as well all one, who assisted, advised, and supported me.
-They have consistently helped me keep perspective on what is important in life and shown me how to deal with reality.
+They have consistently helped me keep perspective on what is important in life and shown me-how to deal with reality.